unrival-protocol/documentation/source/whitepaper.rst

 Root Proof
 ::::::::::

-The properties of proofs described above are determined by a single proof, called an **archetypal proof**.
-This is part of an **archetypal object**, which is an object all complex objects in Unrival have as an ancestor.
+The properties of proofs described above are embodied in a single proof, called the **archetypal proof**.

-A Python implementation relying on the `unrival\ :sub:`py`\ package <https://github.com/unrival-protocol/unrival_py>`_ is provided below:
+A Python implementation relying on the `unrival\ :sub:`py`\ <https://github.com/unrival-protocol/unrival_py>`_ package is provided below:

 .. code:: python